datacarpentry/image-processing/_episodes/06-blurring.md

 ![Cat eye pixels](../fig/05-cat-eye-pixels.jpg)

 When we apply a filter, we consider rectangular groups of pixels surrounding each pixel in the image, in turn.
-The *kernel* is another group of pixels (a separate matrix / small image) the same size, that moves along with the pixel being worked on by the filter.
+The *kernel* is another group of pixels (a separate matrix / small image), of the same dimensions as the rectangular group of pixels in the image, that moves along with the pixel being worked on by the filter.
 The width and height of the kernel must be an odd number, so that the pixel being worked on is always in its center.
 In the example shown above, the kernel is square, with a dimension of seven pixels.